-Mr Witts, headteacher at Kingsnorth Primary School, says: “We encourage the children to walk to school to promote a healthier lifestyle and to reduce traffic outside the school.
-We are very grateful to Taylor Wimpey for this generous donation which will help raise the profile of Walk to School Month among pupils and parents alike.”
+“We are very grateful to Taylor Wimpey for this generous donation which will help raise the profile of walking to school among pupils and parents alike.”

 Help to Buy opens the door to Lauren and Stephen’s dream home at Bridgefield